Clean Eating Lunch Ideas at work, school & home

 Otherwise, make a large, colorful fresh fruit salad, and add a little bit of orange juice.
 Or bake some cored apples with cinnamon and raisins for a winter warmer.

-What is your go-to clean lunch?
+What are your go-to clean eating lunch ideas?

 The above might have given you pointers as to what to have for lunch, but feel free to share your own menus with us, please!
 Let’s make sure that lack of inspiration is *not* an excuse for having some industrial additive-laden food at lunch.